theshahidali/cookie-panda/README.md

 **Cookie Panda** provides you a simple way of displaying minimal notice on your website about GDPR, CCPA and privacy laws.
 You can easily add notice by using widgets (classic and block) with privacy link.

-It gives you the felxibility to change _Accept_ and _Privacy_ labels as well as add custom link to your privacy page.
+It gives you the flexibility to change _Accept_ and _Privacy_ labels as well as add custom link to your privacy page.

 It is compatible with multi-language support plugins such as Polylang and WPML.
 You can create different notices in different languages.